Love French Food

 You will also need a lidded, 9cm-deep terrine dish (29x7.5cm), or a 2lb loaf tin; baking parchment, kitchen foil, and a piece of card slightly larger than the top of the dish or the tin.

-This is a tasty addition to your hors d'oeuvre table and in North America it will likely WOW your guests and another amazing but super easy item for your appetizer table is Baked Camembert..
+This is a tasty addition to your hors d'oeuvre table, and in North America, it will likely WOW your guests.
+Another amazing but super easy item for your appetizer table is Baked Camembert.

 Made with Italian pancetta, I will show you how to substitute bacon instead.
-Simply boil the bacon first as this will remove some of the fat and create less shrinkage when backing the terrine in the oven.
+Simply boil the bacon first, as this will remove some of the fat and create less shrinkage when baking the terrine in the oven.

 What Is The Best Terrine Mold Made Of?